 “Going green” when it comes to cosmetics and other personal products does not have to be difficult or expensive.
-There are a lot of resources out there to help get you started and you’d be surprised on how many products you can make yourself at home.
+There are a lot of resources out there to help get you started, but remember that there is no “one size fits all” approach to green beauty.
+So, do your research and determine what best fits your current budget and lifestyle.

 From Beauty Lies Truth: